metabase/metabase/docs/embedding/full-app-embedding.md

 Go to your Metabase instance and find the page that you want to embed.

-For example, to embed your Metabase home page, use your [site URL](../configuring-metabase/settings.md#site-url):
+For example, to embed your Metabase home page, set the `src` attribute to your [site URL](../configuring-metabase/settings.md#site-url).

 ```
 http://metabase.yourcompany.com/